-What is enzyme ?
-Enzymes are organic molecules, pretentious in nature that re specialized to catalyze biological reactions.
-Here these can be termed as “Biological Catalysts” (or) “Biocatalysts” (or) “Middle man of the Nature”.
+What is an enzyme?
+Enzymes are organic molecules, pretentious in nature that are specialized to catalyze biological reactions.
+Here these can be termed as “Biological Catalysts” (or) “Biocatalysts” (or) “Middle man of Nature”.

-What is Enzyme ?
+What is an Enzyme?
 What is the meaning?

 - Enzymes and chemical catalysts increase the rate of a chemical reaction in both directions, forward and reverse.
 This principle of catalysis follows from the fact that catalysts can’t change the equilibrium of a reaction.
 Because a reaction at equilibrium occurs at the same rate both directions, a catalyst that speeds up the forward but not the reverse reaction necessarily alters the equilibrium of the reaction.

 - Enzymes and chemical catalysts bind their substrates, not permanently, but transiently—for a brief time.
 There is no action at a distance involved.
 The portion of an enzyme that binds substrate and carries out the actual catalysis is termed the active site.